-- Press the button to begin. - After the "Ready" prompt and the following beep, say the name of the language you wish to switch to English, Espanol, or Francais. - Continue to follow the system prompts to complete the language selection.
+- 1. Push the Subtraction to begin. - 2.
+After the "Ready" prompt and the following beep, say the name of the language you wish to switch to English, Espanol, or Francais. - 3.
+Continue to follow the system prompts to complete the language selection.